 If you die before age 75, any lump sum death benefits will be tax free provided that they're paid within two years of us becoming aware of your death.
-It will be tested against your available lump sum and death benefit allowance.
+It will be tested against your available lump sum allowance or lump sum and death benefits allowance.

-If the lump sum is paid after the two-year period, or you die after age 75, the full amount will be taxed at the beneficiary's marginal rate (where the beneficiary is an individual and isn't receiving the funds as a trustee, personal representative, company director or partner of a firm), otherwise at 45%.
-In this case, there's no test against your lump sum and death benefit allowance.
+If the lump sum is paid after the two-year period, or you die on or after age 75, the full amount will be taxed at the beneficiary's marginal rate (where the beneficiary is an individual and isn't receiving the funds as a trustee, personal representative, company director or partner of a firm), otherwise at 45%.
+In this case, there is no test against your lump sum and death benefits allowance.